ga4gh/product-process/product-process.md

         3. Evidence that those who registered interest in the product were kept informed
     2. Decisions makers: Steering committee members
         1. Members on the call can abstain or vote to approve or reject
-        2. A simple majority is sufficient for approval
+        2. Of the cast votes, at least 60% must support approval for the product to be approved
-        3. In the event of a tie, the product is approved
+        3. Votes must be cast by >50% of Steering Committee members for the outcome to be valid and the product to be approved.
     3. Criteria: based on the available documentation are members satisfied that the process outlined in this document has been followed and that the process has been open, fair and completed to a good standard?
 23. Where a group supports an update to an existing product, the group should take a decision as to what type of change is being considered.
     1. Urgent fix: these should be relatively rare but could include bug fixes and time sensitive changes.
 Examples could include small but significant errors in recently approved documentation, including items that are technically breaking changes.
 Such changes would be 'in the spirit of' previously approved work and would not alter the scope of the product.
 Such changes would be justified by it being in the best interests of the community for such bugs to be remedied swiftly.
 Urgent fixes would result in a patch release.